 Yes!
 By limiting the number of participants in each class, we are able to suggest modifications specifically for you and to customize your overall studio experience.
 Be sure to notify us if you have special needs or injuries, and we can suggest appropriate modifications and use props for assistance during class.

 For your own safety and as a courtesy to others, we do not allow clients to join the class who are more than 5 minutes late.

 We accept cash, checks and credit cards.
 Advanced payment is required to participate in class or schedule a private/semi-private session.
 All individual drop-in classes, class packages, monthly membership fees, and sessions are non-refundable and non-transferable.

 Yes, monthly memberships can be cancelled at any time.
 However, clients may only enroll in a monthly membership plan once every 6 months.
 Clients must cancel in writing by sending an email to firstname.lastname@example.org.
 To avoid being charged for the next month, clients must provide at least 48-hours notice.
 Once monthly membership fees have been processed, the payment is non-refundable.

 Memberships may also be suspended at any time as a result of a major illness (i.e. requiring hospitalization), death of a loved one, military deployment, or federal/state TDY.
 Clients may suspend their monthly membership, once per year, as a result of extended travel.
 Client must provide a reactivation date at the time of the suspension request.
 The membership will be automatically reactivated as of this date.
-Suspension requests must be made in writing by sending an email to firstname.lastname@example.org.
+Clients requesting to suspend their memberships will be charged a fee of $19 per billing cycle on the 1st of each month throughout their suspension period.
+Suspension requests must be made in writing by sending an email to email@example.com.
 The benefit of suspending a membership is that it maintains a client’s current monthly rate, as those do increase over time.

 What is the studio’s inclement weather policy?